 The kitchen is literally shut except for making cold salads/dips and chilled soup or eating chilled leftover from the fridge.

-That’s when I thought of making this Spanish Gazpacho – Cold Tomato Soup.
+That’s when I thought of making this Authentic Spanish Gazpacho or Cold Tomato Soup.

 I first had this soup during a vacation to Portugal in August 2011 and completely fell in love with its color and freshness.

 Mr. and I, toured the city along with our friends and by evening we were even tired of a proper sit-down meal.